zzzprojects/docs/entityframework-plus.net/pages/ef-docs/documentations/audit/ef6-audit.md

 Why only my key is added when updating my entity?

-This issue often happens for MVC user.
+This issue often happens for MVC users.
 They create a new entity through HttpPost values and force the state to "Modified", the context is not aware of the original value and use the current value instead.
-So, every property has the original value == current value and our auditing only log the key since all other values are equals.
+So, every property has the original value == current value and our auditing only logs the key since all other values are equal.

-We recommend setting the **IgnorePropertyUnchanged **to false to log every property.
+We recommend setting **IgnorePropertyUnchanged** to false to log every property.

 Here is an example of this issue: [Issues #8](https://github.com/zzzprojects/EntityFramework-Plus/issues/8)